logo

 How Watch Brands Choose Strap Suppliers in 2026

-Supplier selection has evolved beyond price and capacity.
+Supplier selection criteria have shifted beyond price competition.

 • Consistent quality across repeat orders

-In many cases, reliability and flexibility outweigh small differences in unit cost.
+In many cases, supplier flexibility and reliability outweigh small unit price differences.

-Logistics Reality: Lead Time Has Become a Risk Factor
+Logistics Reality: Lead Time Is Now a Critical Risk Factor

 • Reduced predictability in delivery schedules

-In the current environment, delays often cost more than marginal price differences.
+In 2026, delays often cost more than higher unit prices.

 FAQ